WeCanDoBetter/delphi/docs/examples/wiki-search.md

-# Example
+# Delphi Documentation > Examples > Wikipedia Search

-Here's a simple example of how you might use a function within a Delphi agent.
+This is a simple example of how you might use functions within a Delphi agent.
 This example uses the [OpenAI API](https://openai.com/) to search Wikipedia and tell the user about a random scientific subject.